sg893052/sonic-buildimage/TestPlans/system/System_Ready/System_Ready.md

 | **Type**       | **Functional**                                               |
 | **Steps**      | 1)Enable one of the host or docker service <br/>2)Verify if the service is shown up in show system status all output |

-### 3.1.6 Check show system status all summary output and verify syslog to be generated for "All services are OK" .
+### 3.1.6 Check show system status all output and verify syslog to be generated for "All services are OK" .

 | **Test ID**    | **SystemReady_Fun_006**                                      |
 | -------------- | :----------------------------------------------------------- |